 It works because people don’t want to miss out on getting the product they probably need.
 However, also because they fear someone else might snatch the product under their nose.

 And remember, the pain of losing something is twice as immense as the joy of getting the same thing.

 Pro tip- Combine this tactic with a real-life scarcity tactic from above.
 Doing so will put some extra pressure and will bag you a few more sales.
 That you wouldn’t have gotten otherwise.

 The knowledge that there is a limited supply, and once the supply amount ends, there’s no more left is a powerful motivator.

 So much so that most people would go to great lengths to acquire such objects.

-They know they’re rare and that other people won’t be able to replicate their “success.”
+They know they’re rare and those other people won’t be able to replicate their “success.”

 Here are two examples: